 What is an apprenticeship?

 An apprenticeship is a real job with training.
 It allows your daughter or son to earn while they learn while gaining a nationally recognised training assessment, and in many cases qualifications.
 Apprenticeships take at least a year to complete.

-What apprenticeships are available to my child at University College Birmingham?
+What apprenticeships are available at University College Birmingham?

 - Business and Administration

 The potential benefits of an apprenticeship can include:

 - receiving training in skills that employers want

 - receiving the support of a mentor

 - Attainment of practical skills in a real work based environment